-Believing is just the first step.
-When we read the passage from Acts 10 today, the beginning of that said, "I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right."
-This tells us that there is a second step - doing what is right.
+There is a passage from Acts 10 and the beginning of that says, "I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right."
+This tells us that there is an important step in living out our belief in Christ - doing what is right.
 I like to think of it as the two B words - Believe and Behave.
 When we believe in Christ and become a follower or Christian, we are responsible for our actions.
-Did you ever sing that old chorus, "And they'll know we are Christian by our love"?
-I certainly did.

-I wrote an article for a magazine a couple of years ago about the concept of being a "cosmetic Christian."
+I wrote an article for a magazine one time about the concept of being a "cosmetic Christian."
 It was a deeply personal article for me because it was about me.
 I came to realize a few years ago that so much of how I had lived out my life as a Christian was more cosmetic rather than authentic.
 I had thought I was doing the right thing but found that sometimes I was doing what I thought others would like me to do and what would make me look good.

 As I sat in church a few years back, it dawned on me that so many of those attending the service had come with the same unconscious intent - to be on our best behavior.
 We had taken time to dress "appropriately" and to behave "correctly" so that those we encounter will hopefully find some visible evidence of our deep spirituality.
 We could be easily recognized as a Christian.
-We stood as we sing hymns whose story and meaning I had heard but never learned what they meant.
+We stood as we sang hymns whose story and meaning I had heard but never learned what they meant.
 We bowed our heads in reverence as someone reads a well-written prayer displaying their gift for weaving theological words and thoughts into a spoken text worthy of inclusion in scripture.